Manuscript Formatting Guide

 Reviews submitted to the journal must not be under consideration for publication elsewhere.
 No payment or royalty can be made to authors.
 The editor reserves the right to edit and abridge reviews.
 Please be aware that at the editor’s discretion, book reviews may be published in either the hard copy version of Joint Force Quarterly or on the NDU Press Web site.
 Submission of a review indicates acceptance of publication in either venue.

 Guidelines of basic scholarship apply to book reviews.
 Reviewers should evaluate the book's contribution (be it positive or negative) to the larger body of scholarship on the topic, using specific examples.
 Criteria for evaluation include the style, authority, and objectivity of the book.
-Reviews can be 800-1,000 words in length.
+Reviews should be 1,000 to 1,200 words in length.
 Reviews need to be returned to the editor no later than 90 days after the book is assigned; please take this requirement into consideration when requesting a book, and if you cannot meet it, please do not ask to review a book.

 A heading with pertinent information about the book should be included with the text: